 To put it in its most simple of terms, there are two different types of amplifier: analogue and digital.
 Although both types are an electrical amplifier system, the main difference between the two is the sound quality that is provided.

 As the interior of a rally car is a very noisy environment, there will inevitably be a lot of background noise that can prevent the essential pace note calls of the co-driver from being heard clearly.
 As such, some intercom amplifiers have a noise cancelling feature to help reduce background noise and allow the voice of the co-driver to come through more clearly.
-Of the two, digital intercom systems are able to provide the highest level of noise cancellation with additional sound dampening capabilities.
+Eight, digital intercom systems are able to provide the highest level of noise cancellation with additional sound dampening capabilities.

 Designed to fit between the driver and co-driver, some amplifiers are made to be mounted straight to the roll cage while others are designed for mounting on the dashboard or even to the roof of the car.
 They are usually either cable tied or screwed in place depending on their mounting position.
-The main thing to remember is to have it positioned so that there isn’t any unnecessary strain on the cables that connect to the driver and co-drivers helmets, as this can cause damage to the wiring as well as adding an unnecessary strain on the drivers head.
+The main thing to remember is to have it positioned so that there isn’t any unnecessary strain on the cables that connect to the driver and co-drivers’ helmets, as this can cause damage to the wiring as well as adding an unnecessary strain on the drivers’ head.

 On the subject of these cables, they are usually supplied with a section of coiled cable that allows for a degree of stretching without restricting the movement of the driver or co-driver.
 Depending on the particular amplifier, the connectors on the end of the cables that connect to the wiring on the helmet feature either a male jack plug or female socket.
-But we will cover more on the different types of connector later on.
+But we will cover more on the different types of connectors later on.

 Some rally amplifiers do more than simply allow the driver and co-driver to communicate with each other.
 There is the option on some systems to connect to a mobile phone to allow the crew in the car to contact the team back at the service park.
 This is particularly useful if there has been a mechanical issue out on the stage or they want to give them plenty of time to prepare for any amount of work that is required prior to the car returning to service.